car251290/getaCoffee/README.md

  ## Api map for search for a coffe
  I will use an Api of location for adding a map to get the nears coffee shop.

+ ## Using of Card React Native

+ If you are using react-native version 0.60 or higher you don't need to link react-native-vector-icons.

+If you don't want to install vector icons, you can use babel-plugin-optional-require to opt-out.

+If you use Expo, you don't need to install vector icons.
+But if you have a babel.config.js or .babelrc file, make sure that it includes babel-preset-expo.